Menu

 Professional Development Fund Information & Past Awardees

-The Professional Development Fund provides active NEP members with financial assistance to be used towards professional development opportunities.
+The Professional Development Fund provides active NEAP members with financial assistance to be used towards professional development opportunities.
 Funds can support skill-building workshops; regional gatherings and/or residency opportunities; organizational development and tools, as well as attending presenter conferences, showcases, or performances that require travel and incurred expenses.

-Priority is given to new professional development opportunities for the applicant, and activities that offer value (direct/ indirect) to NEP membership and the arts community in New England at large.
+Priority is given to new professional development opportunities for the applicant, and activities that offer value (direct/ indirect) to NEAP membership and the arts community in New England at large.
 Priority is given to emerging arts administrators, cultural organizers, and leaders of color.

 2023 Awardees: